 I have stepped on a Third Hand Capo, and they don't break.
 The elastic wears out after a few years, but can be replaced for a few $.
 The pin, discs and nylon side-support last essentially forever.

 The Spider Capo (which they insist on spelling SpiderCapo) appeared in 2008, and though it has a more "space-age" look than the Third Hand, it basically does the same musical things as the Third Hand.
-The SpiderCapo costs twice as much, and seems to do the same thing as the Third Hand, but because it is much more expensive, it must be better in at least some ways, right?
+The SpiderCapo basically does the same thing as the Third Hand.
 It can clamp all 63 combinations of partial capo at any fret on almost any guitar, and like the Third Hand it blocks easy access to notes under and behind the capo.
 It is made in China, of plastic that looks like gun-metal, and appears to not harm the guitar or have any parts that will wear out.
 At the crucial places where the clamp mechanism grips the side of the fingerboard there are glued pieces of soft ox leather that protect the guitar from the force of the clamp.

 The SpiderCapo comes with very little useful information about where to put the capo or your fingers.
-Thousands of players for decades have failed to find a lot of the clever ways to get cool music from a partial capo, and you probably won't either.
-If you buy a Spider Capo from us, we will include an instruction sheet.
+Thousands of players for decades have failed to find most of the clever ways to get new music from a partial capo, and you probably won't find it either without some help.

 The clamp mechanism applies force only laterally (no forces other than the tensile strength of the shaft are pushing the capo levers onto the strings), and the capo must be placed on the guitar with none of the "fingers" touching the strings, snugged against the fret & tightened.
 Then the "fingers" are spun into place with the levers, and they apply force onto the strings by pushing against the rigidity of the shaft which is tightly clamped to the fingerboard.
 (The earlier incarnations of the SpiderCapo used a softer plastic, and could not hold their grip on a medium gauge string being bent or flatpicked very hard.
 The newer SpiderCapos seems to have solved this problem, and they are much more robust and now hold firmly on medium gauge strings.)